Your go-to guide to mastering your in-person market experience

 I cannot emphasize this strongly enough:

-Using those services for business purposes are directly in violation of PayPal//Venmo/Facebook/etc Terms of Service.
+Using the personal version of those services for business purposes are directly in violation of PayPal//Venmo/Facebook/etc Terms of Service.

 Doing that can and will result in the suspension of your account.
 In many cases, funds you receive can be frozen, meaning you won’t get the money, and your buyer won’t get their money back either.